 For our services that require payment (Business Subscriptions), we also collect credit card information (such as account name, number and expiration date), which is used for our or our agent's billing purposes only, and is not otherwise shared.

 Surveys and Contests

 From time to time we invite web site users and other customers to provide information via surveys or contests.
 Participation in these surveys or contests is completely voluntary and the website user or other customer therefore has a choice whether to disclose requested contact information (such as name and mailing address) and demographic information (such as zip code or job title).
-In addition to the other uses set forth in this policy, contact information collected in connection with surveys and contests is used to notify the winners and award prizes and to monitor or improve the use of, and satisfaction with the website or other Elder Law Lexington product or service.
+In addition to the other uses set forth in this policy, contact information collected in connection with surveys and contests is used to notify the winners and award prizes and to monitor or improve the use of, and satisfaction with the website or other Elder Law Lawyers product or service.
 Subject to the given customer's preferences (as described in the "Permission" section below), such information also may be shared with third party sponsors of such surveys or contests.

 If customers elect to use our referral service for informing a friend about our sites and services, we may ask them for the friend's name, interests and e-mail address.
-Elder Law Lexington will store and use this information to send the friend an invitation.
+Elder Law Lawyers will store and use this information to send the friend an invitation.
 This information may also be used to provide information about our company and related products and services.
 The friend may contact us as specified in the tell-a-friend message to request that no further communications be sent.

 Communications with Us